kyte-one/airlyftone-docs/docs/campaign/quests/token-nft-app.md

 #### Hold a Token

-- Expand the basic details option to enter the Title, Description, cFuel and XP.
+- Configure the basic details for your token/NFT task.
+For detailed instructions on setting up basic details, refer to the [Quest Basic Details](../quest-basic-details.md) guide.

 - To configure the **Task Condition & Recurrence**, refer to the [Task Condition & Recurrence](../task-condition-and-recurrence.md) page.